Socotra Island xeric shrublands: Fauna

 The islands' fauna includes several endemic species.

 The islands have 178 known bird species, including six endemic species – the Socotra starling (Onychognathus frater), Socotra sunbird (Nectarinia balfouri), Socotra bunting (Emberiza socotrana), Socotra cisticola (Cisticola haesitatus), Socotra sparrow (Passer insularis), Socotra golden-winged grosbeak (Rhynchostruthus socotranus), and Socotra warbler (Incana incana).
 Many of the bird species are endangered by predation by non-native feral cats.

 About 15 species of mammals live on Socotra.
-There are four species of bats, the Egyptian mouse-tailed bat (Rhinopoma cystops), Geoffroy's horseshoe bat (Rhinolophus clivosus), Somalian trident bat (Asellia italosomalica), and the endemic Hypsugo lanzai.
+There are four species of bats, the Egyptian mouse-tailed bat (Rhinopoma cystops), Geoffroy's horseshoe bat (Rhinolophus clivosus), Somalian trident bat (Asellia italosomalica), and the endemic Socotran pipistrelle (Hypsugo lanzai).
 The Egyptian mouse-tailed bat has been recorded on all the islands, and the other three species only on Socotra.
 The other mammals were introduced by humans.
 The Socotran wild ass is a feral population of African wild ass (Equus africanus) that lives in the lowlands of Socotra.
 Introduced livestock include dromedary camels, cattle, and goats, which include both domestic and feral populations.
 Other introduced mammals include the domestic cat (Felis catus), lesser Indian civet (Viverricula indica), black rat (Rattus rattus), house mouse (Mus musculus), Etruscan shrew (Suncus etruscus), and Madagascan pygmy shrew (Suncus madagascariensis).

 Reptiles constitute a diverse Socotran vertebrate fauna with 31 species.
 If one excludes the two recently introduced species, Hemidactylus robustus and Hemidactylus flaviviridis, all native species are endemic.
 There is a very high level of endemism at both species (29 of 31, 94%) and genus levels (5 of 12, 42%).
 At the species level, endemicity may be even higher, as phylogenetic studies have uncovered substantial hidden diversity.
 The reptile species include skinks, legless lizards, and one species of chameleon, Chamaeleo monachus.

 There are many endemic invertebrates, including several spiders (such as the tarantula Monocentropus balfouri) and three species of freshwater crabs (one Socotra pseudocardisoma and two Socotrapotamon).
 Socotra is also one of the homes of the butterfly Bicyclus anynana.
+73% of isopod crustacean species are endemic.
+95% of the approximately 100 species of land snails are endemic, with 75% of genera endemic to the archipelago and major radiations in three families, the operculate family Pomatiidae and the pulmonate families Cerastidae and Subulinidae.

 The coral reefs of Socotra are diverse, with many endemic species.